raufzer/nanolink-website/README.md

-# Nanolink: A Flutter App for Link Shortening
+# Nanolink: A Flutter Weabsite for Link Shortening

 **Nanolink** is a sleek and efficient web application built using Flutter to provide seamless link-shortening services.
 The website offers a user-friendly interface for generating and managing shortened URLs, along with analytics and other essential features.